I worked a corporate job while building my YouTube channel for years and I’m completely open and transparent about that.

 And I’m completely open and transparent about that.
 It really rubs me the wrong way that so many people don’t want to talk about money and yoga in an honest capacity.
 Almost every single yoga teacher training program out there just avoids the whole business side of things completely.

-They don’t even talk about how to get jobs in a studio, how to get private clients, how to get corporate clients, how to teach online, how to film yourself, or how to build a following.
+They don’t even talk about how to get jobs in a studio, how to get private clients, how to get corporate clients, how to teach online, how to film yourself, or how to build a following, let alone the nitty-gritty business know-how that’s totally essential to running ANY business, like managing cash flow and profit.
 None of that is included.
 It’s just sort of the yoga teacher training and the business aspect is glossed over as if we’re all happy earning poverty-level wages for our service.